xtens-suite/xtens-app/docs/migration_guide_to_2_3.md

-# Guide to migrate from XTENS 2.2 TO 2.3
+# Guide to migrate XTENS 2 from 2.2 TO 2.3

 ## System Prerequisites:
 The following software packages are required to be installed on your system: